Ankle

 What are common ankle ligament injuries?

-Common ankle ligament injuries affect the soft tissues that stabilise the ankle during walking, landing, and change of direction.
-The most common pattern is a lateral ankle sprain affecting the anterior talofibular ligament, calcaneofibular ligament, or both.
-Less often, the stronger deltoid ligament on the inside of the ankle is injured, while a high ankle sprain affects the syndesmosis between the tibia and fibula and often takes longer to settle.
+Common ankle ligament injuries affect the strong bands of tissue that help stabilise the ankle during walking, landing, and change of direction.
+The most common injury is a lateral ankle sprain.
+This usually involves the anterior talofibular ligament, the calcaneofibular ligament, or both.

-• Lateral ligament injuries: usually occur when the foot rolls inwards and stress the outer ankle.
+• Lateral ligament injuries: usually occur when the foot rolls inwards and stresses the outer ankle.

-• Deltoid ligament injuries: affect the inner ankle and are less common, but can be more significant.
+• Deltoid ligament injuries: affect the inner ankle and can occur with a stronger twisting injury.

-• Syndesmosis injuries: involve the ligaments above the ankle joint and are often called high ankle sprains.
+• Syndesmosis injuries: involve the ligaments above the ankle joint and often feel worse with twisting or pushing off.

 What causes common ankle ligament injuries?